 - Advance the aims of the IUCN’s World Conservation Strategy.

 - Share knowledge and resources.

-- Establish global communications with ranger organizations.
+- Establish global communications among Ranger associations and organisations.

-- Foster professional exchanges between rangers.
+- Foster professional exchanges between Rangers.

 - Undertake joint activities to directly support each other’s operations where necessary and feasible.